-We monitor on an ongoing basis our ability to utilize our deferred tax assets and whether there is a need to establish or adjust related valuation allowances.
-We maintain valuation allowances for some, but not all, of our deferred tax assets.
-Utilization of our deferred tax assets is dependent on generating sufficient income.
-In the event our income falls short of our projections, we may need to establish or adjust our existing valuation allowances against such deferred tax assets, which could adversely affect our results of operations.
+We monitor on an ongoing basis our ability to utilize our deferred tax assets and whether there is a need for a related valuation allowance.
+In evaluating our ability to recover our deferred tax assets in the jurisdiction from which they arise, we consider all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax-planning strategies and results of recent operations.
+For most of our foreign deferred tax assets, we consider it more likely than not that we will have sufficient taxable income to allow us to realize these deferred tax assets.
+In the event taxable income falls short of current expectations, we may need to establish a valuation allowance against such deferred tax assets, which could materially affect our results of operations.